Introducing Vesto and its Technology

 The Vesto Protocol

-As described in the previous section, the application functions of vLighthouse, vProtect and vFactory reside in an AWS cloud container.
-Along with these three composite services, the cloud container also houses all the Vesto Client services, including API connection points, SDK tools and application templates.
+Vesto’s AWS cloud container houses all the Vesto Client services, including API connection points, SDK tools and application templates.
 This layer of the architecture provides supporting software services for the business logic that reside on-chain in the Vesto Protocol.
-Dedicated instances of Vesto cloud services can be created for customers who want to develop white label deployments of the Vesto infrastructure.
+Dedicated instances of Vesto cloud services can be created for customers who want to develop white-label deployments of the Vesto infrastructure.

-The AWS Cloud container not only provides secure and unique customer instances of Vesto services, but also offers automation and orchestration capabilities of AWS Compute, networking, secure storage, and other application resources needed to fulfill clients’ business application requirements.
-AWS can readily provide an easily managed cloud service for integration of Vesto’s platform with a client’s own application ecosystem.
+The AWS Cloud container not only provides secure and unique customer instances of Vesto services, but also offers automation and orchestration capabilities of AWS Compute, networking, secure storage, and other application resources needed to fulﬁll customers’ business application requirements.
+AWS can readily provide an easily managed cloud service for integration of Vesto’s platform with a customer’s own application ecosystem.

-vProtect consists of server components, which includes Vesto’s patent pending Multisig credentials generation and management service.
-Multisig generates at least three private keys when onboarding an entity that will be issued a vWallet.
-One private key resides within the vProtect service, a second private key is generated on the user’s personal secured device through a process that does not expose that newly generated key on any network.
-Finally, a third private key is generated and deposited into cold storage service hosted by CoinCover which ensures a method for clients to recover their private key through an out of network channel.
-Attached to each entity’s private key is meta-data that enables the assignment of personas to each entity that can be invoked to provide a layered authorization approach to executing transactions.
+When deploying a VWallet, one private key is generated on the user’s personal secured device through a process that does not expose that newly generated key on any network.
+The address of that private key along with a second Vesto private key resides with AWS Key Management Services (KMS).
+Vesto’s Multisig process provides users the exclusive ability to deploy these keys to securely access their VWallets.
+In addition, Vesto’s protocol includes an encrypted process controlled by customers to recover their private key should it be lost.
+Attached to each entity’s private key is metadata that enables the assignment of roles to each entity that can be invoked to provide a layered authorization approach to executing transactions.
 More important or higher value transactions could be designed to be signed-off by certain types of personas, such as an administrator, and could even require multiple signatures to execute a single transaction.

-Collectively Vesto’s Cloud Services enrich and facilitate the customer experience when interacting with the services managed through the Vesto Protocol.
-These software services also can be leveraged by a client to rebrand and integrate Vesto’s platform for incorporation into their existing and emerging application offerings.
+Collectively, Vesto’s Cloud Services enrich and facilitate the customer experience when interacting with the services managed through the Vesto Protocol.
+These software services also can be leveraged by a customer to rebrand and integrate Vesto’s platform for incorporation into their existing and emerging application offerings.
 The Vesto Cloud platform enables developers to create custom interfaces through a published SDK which include several templates for customization.

 The Vesto Client

-The Vesto Client primarily provides the user interfaces for the vWallet.
-It can be installed through downloads from either the Apple Store or Android Marketplace.
+The Vesto Client primarily provides the customer and their end users interfaces for their VWallets.
+The white labeled App can be installed through downloads from either the Apple Store or Android Marketplace.
 Vesto also provides a web services interface accessible through any modern browser.
-The vWallet user experience is designed for ease of use to allow the processes of making a transaction as easy as sending an email.
+The VWallet user experience is designed for ease of use to allow the processes of making a transaction as easy as writing an email.
 Additionally, Vesto provides a developer portal with API documentation which developers can leverage for interacting with services of the Vesto Platform.
-Vesto’s platform can be white labeled and customized and all of Vesto’s user-facing interfaces can be branded.
+Vesto’s platform can be white-labeled and customized and all of Vesto’s user-facing interfaces can be branded.

-A user can be issued more than a single vWallet and an organization can create sub-vWallets which they can manage on behalf of their clients.
-In addition to providing the user interface for the vWallet, the Vesto Client is also integrated into Vesto’s proprietary process of generating their Multisig vWallet.
-The customer’s local private key is created and encrypted on the customer's personal device, so it is never exposed on any network.
-The Vesto Client is the secure end point for customers to initiate transactions and view the status of all assets deposited in their vWallet.
+A customer can be issued more than a single VWallet and customers can create sub-VWallets which they can manage on behalf of their end users.
+In addition to providing the user interface for the VWallet, the Vesto Client is also integrated into Vesto’s proprietary process of generating their Multisig VWallets and private encrypted keys as discussed above.
+The Vesto Client is the secure end point for customers and their end-users to initiate transactions and view the status of all assets deposited in their VWallets.